F-coalgebra

 In mathematics, specifically in category theory, an $F$-coalgebra is a structure defined according to a functor $F$, with specific properties as defined below.
 For both algebras and coalgebras, a functor is a convenient and general way of organizing a signature.
-This has applications in computer science: examples of coalgebras include lazy, infinite data structures, such as streams, and also transition systems.
+This has applications in computer science: examples of coalgebras include lazy evaluation, infinite data structures, such as streams, and also transition systems.

 $F$-coalgebras are dual to $F$-algebras.
 Just as the class of all algebras for a given signature and equational theory form a variety, so does the class of all $F$-coalgebras satisfying a given equational theory form a covariety, where the signature is given by $F$.